 There's also a wide variety of drinks available, including standard beer and spirits, plus Japanese classics such as sake (hot and cold), umeshu (plum wine) and shochu (a Japanese spirit).
 If you're feeling thirsty, many izakaya offer nomihodai, or all-you-can-drink plans.
 These typically last for a set amount of time (usually one to two hours) and enable you to drink as much as you want from a designated section of the menu.

 On busy nights, some izakaya have a two-hour time limit for all customers, after which you may be asked to vacate your table for new arrivals.

 Japan is known worldwide for its karaoke.
-This pastime remains immensely popular with Japanese people of all ages, and as the birthplace of karaoke, Japan is the best place to experience it.
+This pastime remains immensely popular with Japanese people of all ages, and as the birthplace of karaoke, Japan is a great place to experience it.